debarshee2004/debarshee2004/README.md

 <br />

-**Hello👋👋, My name is Debarshee Chakraborty.
-I am a self-taught Data Engineer, who specializes in AI and ML Development.**
-<br/>Aspiring AI and ML Software Engineer, Specializing in Innovative Solutions

-I am a seasoned AI and ML developer with a passion for harnessing cutting-edge technology to drive innovation.
+**Hello👋👋, My name is Debarshee Chakraborty.** I am a seasoned AI and ML developer with a passion for harnessing cutting-edge technology to drive innovation.
 With extensive expertise in cloud computing, I excel in architecting scalable and efficient solution an platforms like AWS and GCP.
 My proficiency in Data Science empowers me to extract actionable insights from complex datasets, facilitating data-driven decision-making.
 Equipped with a versatile skill set in Python, Java, and C. I thrive in diverse programming landscapes.
 Committed to stay at the forefront of technological advancements, I am dedicated to crafting intelligent solutions that transform businesses and enhance user experience.

 # 🚀 **Fun Fact**